Last Updated on

 Treatment for Choriocarcinoma

-Except for a tumour in the testicles, chemotherapy reacts well to chemotherapy.
+Except for a tumour in the testicles, choriocarcinoma reacts well to chemotherapy.

 3. Radiation Therapy